 Choosing a persona

-After determining your brand, you need to establish who are you going to sell your new products.
+After determining your brand, you need to establish who will buy your new products.
 How?
 Easy.
 Creating Buyer Personas.

 Buyer personas are semi-fictional representations of your ideal customers based on market research and real data about your existing customers.
 When building your ideal customers, make sure to include demographics, behavior patterns, motivations, interests, and goals.
 The more detailed you are, the better.